exaile/python-gtk3-gst-sdk/osx_bundle/README.rst

 OS X Bundle Build Scripts
 =========================

-**Note:**
-    In case you want just want to run Quod Libet from source you can ignore all this and use the released bundle as a development environment.
-    Download the official bundle, git clone the quodlibet repo and do ``./QuodLibet.app/Contents/MacOS/run quodlibet.py``.

 Uses jhbuild [3] and the stable module set provided by gtk-osx [2] with a customized specific module set overlay to build all needed dependencies for an application that uses GTK/GStreamer and Python on OSX.
 Everything will